Timinator2000/Algorithm_X/02 - exact_cover/02 - mrs knuth.md

 Alex Tuba M Tu W Th 2 4 F
 ```

-In this sample problem, Mrs. Knuth is only available at 2, 3 and 4 on Thursday.
+In this example problem, Mrs. Knuth is only available at 2, 3 and 4 on Thursday.
 There are 3 students that need to be scheduled.
 Ayla (Trumpet) is available only at 2 on Thursday, Bob (Drums) is available at 2 and 3 on Thursday, and Alex (Tuba) is available at 2 and 4 on Thursday.

 This initial Part I puzzle also has some interesting puzzle constraints that should be considered as we build our understanding of the problem.